Generalized Momenta-Based Koopman Formalism for Robust Control of Euler-Lagrangian Systems: Results

 \section{Results}

 This section presents a comprehensive evaluation of the proposed architecture through simulation and experimental studies on serial manipulators.
-The assessment considers both open-loop prediction accuracy and closed-loop control performance, thereby providing a rigorous demonstration of the effectiveness and robustness of the proposed framework.
+The assessment considers both open-loop prediction accuracy and closed-loop control performance, thereby providing a rigorous demonstration of the effectiveness and robustness of the proposed framework\footnote{code : \href{https://github.com/Rajpal9/Robust_Gen_Mom_Koopman.git}{https://github.com/Rajpal9/Robust\_Gen\_Mom\_Koopman.git}}.